pentandra/lifepreserver/items/static/blog/ill-take-door-number/index.md

 There are some things in life that are "worth it" and some things that are not.
 We believe that the ideas we are promoting and working to make possible are "worth it."
-They are worth enough that we have essentially thrown all of our time and finances to it for the last, <span class="sic">ehem</span>, unmentionably long time frame.
+They are worth enough that we have essentially thrown all of our time and finances to it for the last, [ehem]{.sic}, unmentionably long time frame.
 We feel grateful for the generous support of friends and family in our efforts, both in occasional and appreciated financial contributions, and even more in the cheer squad effect and the brave willingness to watch our brood of kids from time to time while we have tended to business matters.
 Without the amazingly prolific support of our closest loved ones, we could never have reached this point.
 But here we are, on the verge of releasing our first product and offering an open-source research platform for doing amazing research and sharing it with the world.
 Life is amazing!

 <!--MORE-->